Ristolainen's injury opens door for Flyers' young defensemen in camp

 The Flyers' competition on the back end come September training camp will be fueled by a big absence.

-Rasmus Ristolainen is expected to miss the start of next season as he recovers from another injury to his one triceps tendon.
-He missed the final 16 games of this season and ended up needing surgery.
+Rasmus Ristolainen is expected to miss camp as he goes through a six-month recovery from another rupture to his right triceps tendon.
+He was out for the final 16 games of this season and ended up needing surgery March 26.
 Last April, he had a procedure for a ruptured triceps tendon.
-General manager Danny Briere said Ristolainen's injury is "very similar" to that one.

-"It was a little freaky, but right after the trade deadline, he had to get checked and they figured out that he needed to go under the knife for another surgery on his arm," Briere said two days ago at his end-of-the-season press conference.
+"It was a little freaky, but right after the trade deadline, he had to get checked and they figured out that he needed to go under the knife for another surgery on his arm," Briere said last Saturday at his end-of-the-season press conference.
 "He's going to be out until probably the early parts of next season unfortunately."

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.